 - Click the Copy icon to copy the registration key.

 Note: You can skip copying the registration key and click Next to complete the place holder entry for the device and later, register the device.
-This option is useful when you're attempting to create the device first and later register it or if you're a Cisco partner installing a Proof of Value (POV) device in a customer network.
+This option is useful when you're attempting to create the device first and register it later, or if you're a Cisco partner installing a Proof of Value (POV) device in a customer network.

-The device is now in the connectivity state, "Unprovisioned".
+On the Devices & Services page, you will see that the device is now in the connectivity state, "Unprovisioned".
 Copy the registration key appearing under Unprovisioned to Firepower Defense Manager to complete the onboarding process.

 - Log into the FDM of the FTD you want to onboard to CDO.